stevenle/googletv-anymote/README.md

-# Python clients for the Google TV Pairing and Anymote protocols. #
+# Python client for the Google TV Pairing and Anymote protocols. #

 ## Installation ##